East Devon Radio: Funding

-East Devon Radio’s current funding is a mixture of grants, private donations and website advertising revenue from local businesses.
+DevonAir Radio’s current funding is a mixture of grants, private donations and website advertising revenue from local businesses.

 In 2006, Bay FM’s first trial broadcast cost £5,000.
 This sum – and the cost of the 2007 broadcast (£3,000) – was funded by Andy Green and Julie Green.
 In 2008, Bay FM received a £400 grant from Exmouth Town Council and £500 from the Town Management.
 These grants, together with advertising revenue and donations, paid for that year’s broadcast.
 On 1 June 2009, Bay FM approached the Town Council for further financial support.
 The funding met difficulties, but was resolved when the Town Council agreed a £500 grant for the station.
 Donations and advertising revenue from the 2010 FM trial broadcast and online service helped to pay for the most recent RSL licence (around £3,000), the cost of the new studio build and general running costs.
 Other funding comes from Bay FM's own volunteers via fundraising events.
 Chris Tees, one of the presenters, hosted a 49-hour show, which raised over £900 for the station.

 Registered as: East Devon Radio Radio: Limited By Guarantee: Not For Profit.

 Founders: Mr Andy Green, Mrs Julie Green.
 Directors: (Chair) Andy Green, Julie Green, David Matthews, Christopher Collman.